jdbrew/M-L-Personas/Personas/ml_framework_personas-fundamental_stage.md

 ## Persona 1: Medical Secretary

+> **Persona ID:** Persona 1
+> **Purpose:** Links to testing criteria files and competency assessments

 ### Role Context

+*Establishes organizational context and level of responsibility*

 I am a medical secretary, and I work full time in the thoracic medicine team in a hospital in the West Midlands.
 I provide administrative support to the clinical team, and my work involves checking letters, calling patients, helping organise clinics, writing minutes and coordinating our multidisciplinary team (MDT).
 I am also the team's social secretary, and I plan lots of events, including our Christmas do.
 I also support our team leader in monitoring and updating our patient pathways.
 I am keen to take the next step in my career and move into a clinical admin manager or team leader role.
 Learning and development is important to me as it will help me move to this next stage of my career.

 ### Framework Application

+*Shows real-world application of framework and learning approach*

 I will use the framework in my appraisal with my line manager to help guide me towards my career goals.
 It will help me to identify my own learning needs so that I can build on the fundamental stage to reach stage 1.
 I need to understand how to lead a team and how to create a team environment that balances safety and productivity.
 My line manager and I will discuss the different learning and development opportunities available to me.
 This conversation will be safe and supportive.
 It will help me explore how to move my career in the direction that I want to go in.

 ### Diversity Profile

+> **Critical for Design Principle 10:** Difference, diversity, inclusion, and power as golden thread

 #### Protected Characteristics
 - **Identity:** White British Jewish woman, age 29